Jaimeloeuf/SS/spec.md

 - Will have builtin language/std-lib level support for FFI to interact with Rust and C/C++ code in the future

+## TODO (Things to add to spec)
+- error and exception handling
+    - How do we implement this semantic?
+    - try/catch?
+- A part of the spec should include native code from standard library
+    - native code as in, implemented by the runtime, instead of being libraries written in SS itself
+        - JSON support
+        - assertions (Technically can be implemented in SS using a check and throwing on error)
+- Lazy evaluation
+- Proper definition of the Spread syntax
+- bigints
+    - Should this be provided as part of the language semantic like python numbers?
+Or as a non native standard library implementation.
 ## Preferences
 - Use camelCase for constant values